Transactions

 internal_transactions.caller_address

-is the transfer amount of TRX, the unit is suninternal_transactions.note
+is the transfer amount of TRX (in sun).internal_transactions.note

-is the instruction description, in Hex format, after converting it to a string, you can get the operation information in plain text, this example iscall
+is the instruction description, in the Hex format.
+After converting it to a string, you can get the operation information in plain text, which iscall

 3. Smart contract transfers TRC10 tokens to external accounts